danishi/slack-url-summarize-gemini/README.md

 - Automatically summarizes articles from shared URLs in Slack.
 - Extracts important keywords and generates a summary.
 - Integrates with Google Cloud Functions and Vertex AI.
-- Responds to slash commands, messages containing URLs, and reactions.

 ## Architecture